aws-samples/iam-identity-center-team/docs/docs/deployment/prerequisites.md

 - Setup a named profile for AWS CLI with sufficient permissions for the **AWS account where the TEAM Application will be deployed in**

+  You can use AWS CloudShell instead of the first two steps of setting up awscli, git-remote-codecommit, and jq on a local workstation.
+  {: .note}

 ### 🚀 You can now [Deploy the Application]({% link docs/deployment/deployment_process.md %}).